 That being said, eight states, including California, still require that they be installed.
 School buses are built to be safe, and considering that less than 1% of accidents each year involve a bus of any kind, children are pretty well off in this giant yellow vehicle.

-However, in the chance that a school bus accident occurs, you want to be prepared if your child gets hurt by having an experienced injury attorney by your side.
+However, in the chance that a school bus accident occurs, you want to be prepared if your child gets hurt by having an experienced Alhambra bus accident attorney by your side.
 Lara Law Firm has been protecting passengers against negligent motorists for decades and will work with you to receive adequate compensation following an accident.

-If you or a loved one is injured in a school bus accident, call to schedule a free consultation.
+If you or a loved one is injured in an Alhambra school bus accident, call to schedule a free consultation.
 Meetings are available in Chinese, English, Spanish and Vietnamese.

 Find related articles for injury victims looking to understand their legal options, build strong cases, and secure fair compensation.